lacostenycoder/lj-music-archive/Home Erectus.md

 it wasn't natural selection, but emotional rejection \
 and...

-That shit really really wrecked Homo-Erectus\
-That shit really really wrecked Homo-Erectus
+That shit really wrecked Homo Erectus\

 When they become conscious, they created them a god, \
 one that punished them for sinning, \